Competition Ratios

 Application Ratios

-In round 1 in both 2009 and 2010 there were slightly fewer than 2 applications for every vacancy
+for Round 1 in 2009 was slightly fewer than 2 applications for every

 preferences.
 London and Northern Ireland continue to remain the most